ruricolist/cmd/README.md

 - `cmd?` returns `t` if the external program returned `0`, and `nil` otherwise, with the exit code as a second value.
-As other variants by default signal an error if the process exists non-zero, `cmd?` is useful for programs that are expected to fail.
+As other variants by default signal an error if the process exists non-zero, `cmd?` is useful for programs expected to fail.

   ```lisp
   (cmd? "kill -0" pid)